A comprehensive guide

 4. Knees Overextending or Collapsing:

-Mistake: Allowing your knees to go beyond your toes or collapsing inward during the movement can strain the knee joint and cause discomfort.
+Mistake: Allowing your knees to collapse inward during the movement can strain the joint and reduce force output.

-Correction: Keep your knees aligned with your feet, avoiding them going beyond the toes or collapsing inward.
+Correction: Keep your knees aligned with your feet.
 Maintain proper tracking and alignment to prevent undue stress on the knees.

 5. Lifting Too Heavy or Using Momentum: